Managing data retention in S3 Storage

 --lifecycle-configuration file://lifecycle.json

-Check current lifecycle configuration:
+Check the current configuration:

 aws s3api get-bucket-lifecycle-configuration \